-On-line access to all proceedings published by Cascadilla Proceedings Project will remain free.
-This will provide the broadest possible readership for these proceedings.
+Online access to all proceedings published by Cascadilla Proceedings Project is free.
+This provides the broadest possible readership for these proceedings.
 You do not need to register, log in, or pay an annual fee.

-How should I cite papers in these proceedings?
+How should I cite papers from this web site?

 Do not publish URLs or links to individual papers on the Cascadilla Proceedings Project web site.
 At the end of a citation, you can add the following: "Available at lingref.com, document #13498."
 (Make sure you use the actual document number.)
-Rather than trying to transcribe an entire URL, the use of a unique document number will make it easy for readers to find the actual paper being cited.
-Readers can find a paper quickly and easily at lingref.com using just the document number.
+Rather than having to transcribe an entire URL, the use of a unique document number will make it easy for readers to find the actual paper being cited.